Cheapest rolling electricity tariff in the UK (no fixed end date)

 Ready to check the cheapest rolling electricity tariff for your postcode?

-Compare flexible options, see estimated annual costs, and check key terms like standing charge and exit fees before you switch.
+Compare flexible options, see estimated annual costs, and check key terms like standing charge and exit fees before you switch—ahead of the 1 July 2026 cap rise.

 Back to Energy News